 We'd Like to Hear From YouPlease contact us if you fit the following examples:

 - You have an idea or suggestion that could improve quality of life in Mt.
 Lebanon or might facilitate an inclusive environment for all

 - You have a concern or issue pertaining to civil rights or discrimination

 - You would like information that might help resolve a problem with a neighbor

 - You would like to request a confidential mediation facilitated by a trained CRB board member or members.
 (Please note that before involving the CRB, it is a good idea to try having a friendly conversation; write a friendly note; or invite the other party to sit down and discuss the issue over a cup of coffee in a neutral location.)

 Remember, Communication Is Key

 To contact the Community Relations Board, contact Staff Liaison Robyn Vittek at 412-942-0922.
-If the nature of your communication is confidential, Susan will put you in touch with the CRB member who might be best suited to talk with you.
+If the nature of your communication is confidential, Robyn will put you in touch with the CRB member who might be best suited to talk with you.